microsoft/aks-dev-day/labs/2.Helm/README.md

           enabled: false

       image:
-        repository: aksdevdays32296acr.azurecr.io/azure-vote-front
+        repository: aksdevdays31603acr.azurecr.io/azure-vote-front
         pullPolicy: IfNotPresent
+        # Overrides the image tag whose default is the chart appVersion.
         tag: "v1"
       ```

+      > **Important Notes**:

-      **Important Note**: see that the repository for the image (`image.repository`) uses our ACR server name: replace appropriately.
+      > - see that the repository for the image (`image.repository`) uses our ACR server name: replace appropriately.

+      > - if copying the `YAML`, careful with the spacing and indentation!

     - Change `service.type` to LoadBalancer: